GSS-Cogs/airtable-utils/README.md

 ### Running repo-sync

-In an already cloned `family-*` repository, running:
+In an already cloned `family-*` repository. *First create a new branch so that you can pick the changes you want to merge.* The command is:

 ```
 repo-sync --family "Family Name"